 What level is the course and do I need any particular skills?

-For any additional queries please email the Drama Department.
+If you have any additional queries please please email the Drama Department

 How will I be taught, and will there be any work outside the class?